 Virginia Woolf died many years before I was born, but I am proud that my parents named me in memory of my great-aunt, and that I have continued in the family tradition of becoming a writer.

-Since 1989 I have served as a Trustee of Charleston.
-I’m a regular contributor to Charleston's newsletter, Canvas, and I also play an active role in Charleston’s May Festival.
 Today, the vitality of Charleston as an organisation gives me confidence and hope.
 I believe my grandparents and their friends would have been astonished, but also delighted, to see how the house they created has been reborn, and how it continues to inspire the visitors who come here.
-As Charleston stands on the brink of the most exciting development since the Trust was founded – the Charleston Centenary Project - its future as a living artistic environment has never been of greater importance to me.
+This has been, for me, the realisation of a dream.
+Charleston’s future as a living artistic environment has never been of greater importance to me.